HarshtheGeek/Node_JS/README.md

 ❌ Forgetting to use `JSON.parse()` after retrieving → You can’t access object properties ❌ Storing sensitive info like passwords in localStorage → Security risk (XSS attacks can read it)

----
 ## Important :
 1. localStorage Always Works in Strings
 No matter what you put in, it stores only text.

 If you pass anything other than a string, JavaScript will force-convert it into a string — but that can mess up complex data (arrays, objects).

----
-Alright Harsh, let’s break down **sessionStorage** in detail — it’s the sibling of `localStorage`, but with some important differences.

 ---